lugondev/terminal-chat-ai/README.md

 5. `pnpm install` to install the required dependencies.
 6. `pnpm dev` to launch the development server.

+## Features

+### Terminal with API Key Check

+This example includes an interactive terminal component (`components/terminal.tsx`) that communicates with a backend API (`app/api/terminal-chat/route.ts`) powered by the OpenAI API.

+To enhance security and provide user feedback, an API endpoint (`app/api/check-key/route.ts`) verifies the `OPENAI_API_KEY` from your `.env.local` file upon loading the terminal page.
+If the key is missing or invalid, the terminal will display an appropriate message guiding the user to set it up correctly.

 ## Learn More

 To learn more about OpenAI, Next.js, and the AI SDK take a look at the following resources: